-As labor increased in intensity all three factors of place, people, and my own mindset preparations played a huge role in supporting me.
+As labor increased in intensity, my location, team, and mindset preparations played a huge role in supporting me.

-As labor progressed I moved throughout me and my birth team moved throughout home trying different positions in different places, like the couch and the bathroom.
+As labor progressed I moved throughout my home trying different positions in different places, like the couch and the bathroom.
 At a point early on I knew I wanted to be outside where my husband and I could look at the trees and enjoy the fresh air.
 We headed to our sundeck as the sun was rising.

-I kept my eyes closed for a lot of my labor and just went inside my body/experience.
+I kept my eyes closed for a lot of my labor and went inside my body/experience.
 Contractions progressed into the morning and I felt the urge for the first push around 9:30.
 The pushing phase was the hardest part of labor for me, both mentally and physically.
-Full disclosure, it was really hard for me to put my professional mind aside and connect with my body’s need for breathing versus breath holding while pushing.

 Pushing and Breathing